magento/devdocs/guides/v2.1/payments-integrations/base-integration/configuration.md

 configuration from database or payment config file.

-Other handlers contain some logic, for example, `can_cancel` option the same as `can_void` and depends if order has paid amount (invoiced), your handler can check transaction status or do anything else what you need.
+Other handlers contain some logic, for example, `can_cancel` option the same as `can_void` and depends if order has paid amount (invoiced), your handler can check transaction status or do anything else what you need you just need to implement [Value Handler Interface]({{site.mage2100url}}app/code/Magento/Payment/Gateway/Config/ValueHandlerInterface.php);